Samuel Ato Amoah: Personal life

 Amoah is married with four children.
 He is a Christian who fellowships at the Seventh Day Adventist.
 He is a successful entrepreneur with ventures in the pharmaceutical, education, and radio broadcasting sectors.
-He serves as the CEO of SweetFM 106.5, a radio station located in Twifo Praso.
+He is the CEO of SweetFM 106.5, a radio station located in Twifo Praso.

 Early life and education

 Amoah was born on 7 January 1966 in Twifo Nyinase in the Central Region of Ghana.

 He attended the University of Cape Coast and graduated with a bachelor's degree in Business Administration in 2009.

 Politics

 Amoah is a member of National Democratic Congress (NDC).
 He contested in the 2012 Ghanaian elections under the ticket of NDC and won giving him the chance to represent the Twifo Atti Morkwaa constituency.
 He garnered 19,410 votes which represents 56.16% of the total valid votes and hence defeated the other contestants including Francis Owusu-Mensah, Ringo Gottah and Seth Kwame Ofori.
 In 2016, he contested in the general elections and lost to Abraham Dwuma Odoom; as a result, he could not represent his constituency for the second time.